 Cannabis as a treatment for PTSD has not been established due to the lack of testing which offers a concrete result.
 One poorly designed study failed to offer any placebo group to test against, told the patients that they would be receiving cannabis and only offered a questionnaire as the baseline for treatment success.
-In addition, the group sizes only numbered into the teens and half were lost to follow up within a year.
-Studies such as this offer little insight to the effects of cannabis on persons with PTSD.
-In addition, the known mechanism, that of a central nervous system depressant, offer only to undue the effect of medication which has been known to work.
+In addition, the group sizes only numbered into the teens, and half were lost to follow up within a year.
+Studies such as this offer little insight into the effects of cannabis on persons with PTSD.
+In addition, the known mechanism, that of a central nervous system depressant, offers only to undo the effect of medication which has been known to work.
 Depressing an already depressed person only offers more woes.

 On the same hand alcohol as a self-treatment modality in which most that have PTSD use offers the same cycle of relief followed by increased depression followed by increased consumption.
 This spiraling tailspin often results in the bloated bellies of veterans with liver failure due to chronic alcohol abuse, which leads to death by liver cancer.

 All forms of addiction are psychological in nature.
 Regarding withdrawal as a point otherwise only confirms the fact that addiction is psychological.
 Withdrawal presents as the body reconfigures after the presence of a substance that appeared to be ubiquitous within the system.
 This reconfiguration is often unpleasant and carries physical manifestations that were not present before.
 The removal of this stimulus can be achieved by re-presenting the offending agent back into the system.